-- 225 Introduction to Women's and Gender Studies (3) An interdisciplinary course that studies the roles, images, contributions, and experiences of women of various races, classes, and cultures, and concludes with a research or service learning project. - 258 Special Topics (1-6) See page 40. - 312 Women in the Bible (3) (PR: RELG 101 and 110, or POI XL: RELG 312) This course will consider the biblical accounts of women as well as the range and significance of the Bible's portrayal of women.
+- Introduction to Women's and Gender Studies (3) An interdisciplinary course that studies the roles, images, contributions, and experiences of women of various races, classes, and cultures, and concludes with a research or service-learning project. - 258 Special Topics (1-6) See page 35. - Women in the Bible (3) (PR: RELG 101 and 110, or POI XL: RELG 312)

+This course will consider the biblical accounts of women as well as the range and significance of the Bible's portrayal of women.
 This course is offered in conjunction with the Women Studies Program.
-(Alternate years) - 442 Directed Studies (3-6) See page 40.
+(Alternate years) - 355 Womanist, Feminist and Liberation Theo-Pedagogies (3) (XL: R-CE 355)